Look at yourself

 Surviving Loss

-In her debut poetry collection Surviving Loss (published by impepho press 2018), Busisiwe Mahlangu fights for breath and voice.
+In her poetry collection Surviving Loss, Busisiwe Mahlangu fights for breath and voice.
 The poems hold years of undoing silence.
-This collection build open doors and windows in places around a house that had none.
+This collection built open doors and windows in places around a house that had none.
 To offer an escape or create a way into the house.
 With gentleness, trauma and pain are explored and stretched to find ways to heal.